marie-phu-qui/Lord-of-the-News/README.md

       - The App is laucnhed to Heroku under [Lord of the News](http://lord-of-the-news.herokuapp.com/) \
       - We have a clearer view of our different pages thanks to our Wireframes \
       - A dev beta-gamma-epsilon version of nazgul/black speech is in develpoment including Compromise natural language processing tools \
+- Friday : \ MVP Lord of the News 1.0 Alpha is up \
+       - Nazgul speech is fully functionnal using the compromise npm - We can now enjoy a change of dark adjectives, dark people, dark places and nouns \
+       - The CSS is starting to look good - enjoy some new feature perspectives with our Project and Team presentation \
+       - We are launching our great learning curve with Tensorflow now installed on our serverside and the start of our dataset building up.
+One thing for sure, if our machine is not learning YET, we are \
+       - Fun master Nat, brings drinks for ous Alpha MVP - Team building is just as important as machine learning \

 - Stretch
 - Wireframes <a href https://github.com/marie-phu-qui/Lord-of-the-News/tree/master/public/images/wireframes </a>